 – Rainbow roosters have a high resistance to diseases.

-– Rainbow roosters are suitable for the free-range systems, hence consumes less feed.
+– Rainbow roosters are suitable for free-range systems, hence consume less feed.

 – Due to high resistance to poultry diseases and the free-range nature of rainbow roosters, rainbow rooster farming can be carried out with a low investment.

 Rainbow Rooster Feeding Program.

 The rainbow rooster is a dual-purpose chicken and the feeding program depends on your objectives.
 You may want to raise the rainbow rooster as a broiler, where it gains weight as fast as possible and is sold for meat.
 Another objective is to raise the rainbow rooster as a layer, for long-term laying of eggs.
 The demand for organic meat and eggs is growing and you may also want to raise the rainbow rooster organically where you let it forage for its feed.

 Feeding Guide for Rainbow Roosters (Raised as Broilers)

 When raising the rainbow rooster as a broiler, exclusively for meat, you will need to feed it with broiler feed.
 According to Indbros’ rainbow rooster performance chart, the rainbow rooster males will weigh 1.4 kgs and the rainbow rooster hens will weigh 1.1 kgs at 6 weeks when raised on broiler feed.
 At 8 weeks, the hens will weigh 1.9 kgs and the males 2.2 kgs.

 Feeding Guide for Rainbow Roosters (Raised as Layers)